MrsDaehin/copilot-k6-skills/README.md

 - **Location**: `.github/skills/k6-html-report/`
 - **Example**: See `examples/custom-summary.js`

+### k6-boilerplate-generator
+Generates a complete k6 performance test project boilerplate from an OpenAPI specification.
+Creates a production-ready folder structure with configuration files, test templates, shared utilities, and data generation tools.

+- **Location**: `.github/skills/k6-boilerplate-generator/`
+- **Example**: See `examples/Petstore.k6.Performance/` for a complete generated project based on the Swagger Petstore API

 ## How to Use in Your Repo

 1. Add this repo as a submodule: